Lucia's Blog: 2022-07-10

 There has always been a lot of noise coming from the chattering classes.
 Many of them wear the formal garb of “ministers” and sound like informed “doctors of divinity,” but their words distract us more than informing us of God's will for our daily lives.
 Godliness is the way of living that shows reverence toward God, the fear of God.
 Nothing is more important to us than pleasing our Creator and Lord.
 The evil of irreverent babble is that it always contains small, subtle deceptions that allow us to drift from the path God has ordered for all men.

-1. Because we forget the other person’s soul as we argue that we’re right and the other person is wrong.
+1. When we argue that we’re right and the other person is wrong, we forget the other person's soul.

 2. This way of thinking and attitude of heart is destructive.